CrePsooG/web-authoring-portofolio-Eduard-Duica/README.md

 The purpose of this website portofolio is to demonstrate my practical web development skills and understanding of HTML and CSS.

 ## What I learned
 This project was challenging.
-Learning to plan and design the website before building it and sticking with the layout and design decisions was tough.
+I learned to plan and design the website before building it.

-While doing the project, I learned about CSS Flexbox and how to use it.
+While doing the project, I not only learned about CSS Flexbox and how to use it but also, more about having a good website design.

 # Page contents:
 ## Home:
-The home page
+The home page contains:
+- a paragraph about who I am
+- the other 2 topics that are:
+    - My Hobbies
+    - Future plans
+- a form if you would like to leave feedback

 ## My Hobbies:
-My hobbies page contains details about my hobbies and some examples of what those are
+My hobbies page contains details about my hobbies and some examples of what those are.
+It also contains a table with data and 2 photos

 ## Future plans:
-Future plans page is about what I want to achieve and what my plans are for the future.
+Future plans page is about what I want to achieve and what my plans are for the future put into 2 lists.

-# Special Features:
+## Special Features:
-- Header with **&lt;header&gt;** tag
+- Interactive elements such as:
-- Set of Navigation links
+    - links
-- Email input
+    - images
-- Text area Placeholder
+    - buttons

-- Footer with **&lt;footer&gt;** tag
+- Responsive design

 # How access and interact with the website:
 If you are interested in interacting with the website there are a few ways: